ohmp/james-project/src/adr/0013-precompute-jmap-preview.md

  - Get 8 times the properties expected to be fast to fetch with JMAP

 We went from:
- - A 7% failure rate before this change to almost no failure
+ - A 7% failure and timeout rate before this change to almost no failure
  - Mean time for GetMessages went from 9 710 ms to 434 ms (22 time improvment), for all operation from 12 802 ms to 407 ms (31 time improvment)
  - P99 is a metric that did not make sense because the initial simulation exceeded Gatling (the performance measuring tool